lumitry/vela-chat/README.md

 VelaChat is an opinionated fork of Open WebUI 0.6.5 designed to provide a more performant and user-friendly experience.

-Note: Do not use this fork with an Sqlite database!
-It will probably break things!
+Note: **Do not** use this fork with an Sqlite database!
+It will probably break things, and features _WILL_ be missing (e.g. metrics and fast FTS)!
 Postgres is simple to set up and very fast.
 The migration isn't particularly difficult in my experience.
 See [MIGRATE_SQLITE_TO_PSQL.md](utils/sqlite_to_postgres/MIGRATE_SQLITE_TO_PSQL.md) for more details.

 > **⚠️ WARNING**
 >